-1.3b If the information is collected on a form and is subject to the Paperwork Reduction Act, give the form's OMB control number and the agency form number.
+1.3b If the information is collected on a form and is subject to the Paperwork Reduction Act, what is the form's OMB control number and the agency form number?

-System does not collect information on a form.
-Information is provided to an industry providers who then submits the data to the VA via secure SSL transmission.
+MCCF EDI TAS does not collect information on a form.
+Information is provided from VistA data services then the data is brought over to MCCF EDI TAS system.